 1.5.2.1.
-TEMPORARY PART-TIME TENURE-TRACK AND TENURED APPOINTMENTS
+Temporary Part-Time Tenure-Track and Tenured Appointments

 Temporary part-time appointments are made for increments of one academic year.
 During the duration of the year, conditions of the appointment may be changed only with the written agreement of all parties.
 A temporary part-time appointment must specify the date on which the faculty member is expected to return to full-time status.
-Renewal of a temporary part-time appointment should be negotiated no less than three months before the end of the current academic year so that the department can plan accordingly.
+Renewal of a temporary part-time appointment should be negotiated no less than three months before the end of the current academic year so that the department/school can plan accordingly.

 Only the faculty member may initiate a request for conversion from full-time to part-time appointment.
-The reasons for the request should be clearly stated on the request form (provided on the Office of the Provost website).
-The department chair should make a careful assessment of the needs of the department and, in consultation with the dean, work with the faculty member requesting the part-time appointment to facilitate the request whenever possible.
+The reasons for the request should be clearly stated on the request form (provided on the Academic Affairs website).
+The department chair/school director should make a careful assessment of the needs of the department/school and, in consultation with the dean, work with the faculty member requesting the part-time appointment to facilitate the request whenever possible.

 The written agreement should include a statement of work expectations for the part-time appointment.
 Generally, faculty members continue to contribute to all areas of responsibility, but with reduced expectations for accomplishment proportional to the fractional appointment.
 Service responsibilities for faculty members on part-time appointments are generally proportional to their appointments.
-Faculty members on part-time appointments are not excused from regular departmental, college, or university service because of the part-time appointments.
+Faculty members on part-time appointments are not excused from regular departmental/school, college, or university service because of the part-time appointments.

-The written agreement for either an initial appointment or a conversion of a full-time appointment to part-time status and any subsequent renewal requires the approval of the faculty member, department chair, dean, and provost.
+The written agreement for either an initial appointment or a conversion of a full-time appointment to part-time status and any subsequent renewal requires the approval of the faculty member, department chair/school director, dean, and provost.